tomunger/homesolardata/README.md

 Documentation on how to get and use the token is provided in a [technical brief](https://store-d9.enphase.com/download/iq-gateway-access-using-token-tech-brief)

+There is also a [quick start guide](https://developer.enphase.com/docs/quickstart.html).
+But I think this refers to the web API, not the local gateway API.

 You probably have a "commissioned" gateway.

 At `Select System` enter your system name.
 This appears in the phone app under "Site details".
 Entering part of the system name